featuring Donna Parker on the Mighty Wurlitzer Organ

 Note: if you have successfully purchased tickets from one of the official sources listed above, congratulations!
 We're sure you're excited, but please DO NOT share photos of your tickets online.
 Tickets can be replicated via these photos and resold, which could inhibit your ability to enter the theatre.
 We look forward to seeing you at the show!

-STG Presents Silent Movie Monday - The Patsy (1928) at The Paramount Theatre on April 2, 2018.
+STG Presents Silent Movie Mondays - The Patsy (1928) at The Paramount Theatre on April 2, 2018.

 THE PATSY (1928), starring Marion Davies and directed by King Vidor, is a screwball comedy featuring a younger sister who falls hopelessly in love with her older sister’s beau.
 The film was co-produced by Marion Davies and also featured actress Marie Dressler.
 Donna Parker joins us on the Mighty Wurlitzer Organ.